 - Insufficient protein skews body composition

-So, we know protein is good and necessary, especially if you’re active.
+So, we know protein is good and necessary, especially for active clients.
 But can there be too much of a good thing?

-Sure, too much of anything is always possible, but with protein, that danger level is much higher than most people realize.
+Sure, too much of anything is always possible, but with protein intake, that danger level is much higher than most clients realize.

-And yes, kidneys play a crucial role in metabolizing and excreting the nitrogen byproducts from protein digestion.
-But, this doesn’t mean that eating a lot of protein will overtax your kidneys.
+Think of the kidneys as the body’s water filter.
+They get rid of unneeded substances, metabolites, and other waste from the body.
+Yes, they play a crucial role in metabolizing and excreting the nitrogen byproducts from protein digestion.
+But, this doesn’t mean that eating extra protein will overtax a client’s kidneys.

 One reason this myth has perpetuated is that research has shown a high-protein intake can increase how hard kidneys work—for people who already have chronic kidney disease and damaged kidney function.1